kucharze/SocialMediaMernProject/README.md

 ### Page to authenticate a user

+Used for login and signup features

 ### Page to display last so many posts shown

 ### A User page that displays a user based on their Profile

+This page will options to edit, delete, and create a post if the page belongs to the logged in user